darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 and Bridge to Terabithia in last place.
 They both deal with some pretty heavy topics: slavery and kids dying.
 I think it would be hard to not have some negative feelings about things like that.

+# Conclusion

+Hopefully this post has given you a better idea of how sentiment analysis works and how it can be used to see how people feel about Newbery award winning books.
+We can definitely see that people do have more positive things to say about some books than they do others.
+There’s a lot to unpack with these Newbery reviews data and I’ve enjoyed what we’ve discovered so far\!

     ##                                                         Sentiment Number
     ## Dobry                                                 0.246273458      1